I don’t know…

 It’s extremely frustrating, somewhat frightening, and downright embarrassing at times to realize that you can’t be sure that the choices you make today will still be right for you 10 years from now.

-As a coach and a psychologist I constantly seeking to be more insightful about who I am and what I need to do to live well.
-And although I learn more and more about myself and others, there is never a point where I can can say,with utmost certainty, that I have it all figured out.
+As a coach and a psychologist, I constantly seek to be more insightful about who I am and what I need to live well.
+Although with time I learn more and more about myself and others, there’s never a point where I can say with utmost certainty that I’ve got it all figured out.

 Only uncertainty is certain

-Fact: Without certainty there is no guarantee that a choice you make won’t be mistakes, regrettable or regrettable mistakes.
+Fact: Without certainty, there is no guarantee that you won’t make a mistake.

-Fact: Because we cannot be certain of our choices, we cannot help but feel anxiety when required to change or take action.
+Fact: Because you can’t be certain of your choices, you can’t help but feel anxious in the face of change or action.

-Never make a change and keep the status quo?
-Choose the path most traveled, and opt for the option that is sanctioned by the largest numbers?
+You could never make a change and keep the status quo (the devil you know kind of thing)?
+Choose the path most traveled, and opt for the options that seem right for everyone else?
 Never take a risk or a chance?

-Surprisingly,this is exactly how many people respond to the fear of making a mistake that is part and parcel of change.
-To avoid the discomfort of uncertainty, they instead choose to passively steer clear of making changes, making big decisions or taking risks.
+Surprisingly, this is exactly how most people respond to the fear of making a mistake.
+Better avoid the discomfort of uncertainty altogether and stick with what you know; avoid making big changes or taking risks.

 I’m not one of those people, and you shouldn’t be either.